Wombwell Park Street Primary

 Mrs Chloe Lawson - Headteacher and Designated Safeguarding Leader

-Mrs Rebecca Clark - Attendance Administration Officer
+Mrs Joanne Dabbs - Attendance Administration Officer

 What should I do if my child(ren) is unwell?

 As a school, we are also committed to ensuring the safety and wellbeing of all our children and therefore it is important that we know why a child is not in school if he/she is absent - parents must phone on the morning of every day that their child is ill and let us know why they are off.
 Texts and contact phone calls will be made by our Attendance Team in school, if parents do not contact us.
 This is purely for safeguarding reasons - to make sure all of our children are safe.
-If your child is unable to attend school for any reason, please contact the school office by 9.00am, (1pm for afternoon Nursery children.)
+If your child is unable to attend school for any reason, please contact the school office by 9.00am, (1.00pm for afternoon Nursery children.)
 A message can be left on the school absence line, (select option 1 when phoning,) or you can speak to a member of our office staff.
-We need to know the name of your child, your name and relationship to the child, why your child is not in school and the expected day to return to school.
+We need to know the name of your child, their team, your name and relationship to the child, why your child is not in school and the expected day to return to school.

 Parents are expected to inform school of the reason for absences, then school can make the decision whether to authorise the absence or not, based on the information they have.
 Parents are encouraged to provide as much information as possible such as appointment cards/prescribed medication or application for leave of absence, all of which will assist school in making this decision.